 SPONSOR: Kelley

-This bill creates "Adriaunna's Law", which would require persistent domestic violence offenders, defined in the bill, convicted after January 1, 2027, to be placed on the persistent domestic violence offender registry, created within the Department of Public Safety and maintained by the State Highway Patrol.
+This bill creates "Adriaunna's and BreAnna's Law", which would require persistent domestic violence offenders, defined in the bill, convicted after January 1, 2027, to be placed on the persistent domestic violence offender registry, created within the Department of Public Safety and maintained by the State Highway Patrol.
 The registry will be made available for public inquiry on the internet.
 The registry available for public inquiry will not include an offender's address, Social Security Number, driver's license number, or any other State or Federal identification number.
 The bill specifies the conditions that make certain offenders eligible to be placed on the registry, the procedures for ensuring an offender is placed on the registry, and the procedures and time frames for an offender to be removed from the registry.
 An offender who fails to register will be subject to a civil fine according to the terms specified in the bill.

 In addition to any other punishment imposed for a conviction of a domestic violence offense, an offender required to register under the provisions of this bill will also be assessed a registration fee of $150, $50 of which will be retained for the administration of the registry and $100 of which will be remitted to the "Domestic Violence Prevention Fund", established in this bill.
 Moneys in the Fund will be used solely to fund and administer grants under the domestic violence prevention program, established in the bill.
 Grants will be awarded to eligible entities to fund domestic violence prevention and intervention services.